The Story of the Kelly Gang

 The Story of the Kelly Gang (1906) is inscribed on the UNESCO Australian Memory of the World Register.

-It’s 100 years since The Story of the Kelly Gang opened in Melbourne on Boxing Day 1906 and went on to enthral audiences across the country.
+The Story of the Kelly Gang opened in Melbourne on Boxing Day 1906 and went on to enthral audiences across the country.
 At over an hour long, this Australian-made production is thought to be the world’s first feature-length narrative movie.

 Yet few in 1906 could have predicted the impact moving images were to have on global culture, and no-one thought about their preservation.
 Despite raking in thousands of pounds and being celebrated as a landmark Australian film, by the end of the Second World War all known prints of The Story of the Kelly Gang were thought to have vanished.
 Until the mid-1970s, some publicity material and a few photographs were all that remained.
-Thanks to some lucky finds and painstaking work by the NFSA, nearly a quarter of this extraordinary film has now been pieced together and restored for contemporary and future generations of Australians.
+Thanks to some lucky finds and painstaking work by the NFSA, nearly a quarter of this extraordinary film was pieced together in 2006 and restored for contemporary and future generations of Australians.

 At the time of its initial release, The Story of the Kelly Gang was an unqualified commercial success.
 Having run for seven weeks in Melbourne, the film enjoyed a long and successful national tour.
 Queensland entrepreneur EJ Carroll made his fortune by touring the film around that state, and according to one of the film’s producers, William Gibson, the film eventually returned £25,000 to its backers.
 By late 1907 the film had screened in New Zealand and England, where it was billed as ‘the longest film ever made’.